Posted: 09/19/2013 | September 19th, 2013

 The Caribbean conjures up images of white sand beaches, palm trees, coral reefs, and tropical drinks.
 This summer, I planned to travel much of the Caribbean (spoiler alert: I didn’t).
 At the top of my list of places to visit was Curaçao, located in the Dutch Antilles, a part of Holland and famous for its casinos, nightlife, and eponymous blue liqueur.

-As I flew into Curacao, I dreamed of all the Caribbean offered and imagined myself relaxing on long white sand beaches with a Pina Colada in hand.
-The largest and most rugged of the ABC (Aruba, Bonaire, and Curacao) islands, Curacao also held the promise of good hiking and non-beach activities.
+As I flew into Curaçao, I dreamed of all the Caribbean offered and imagined myself relaxing on long, white-sand beaches with a piña colada in hand.
+The largest and most rugged of the ABC (Aruba, Bonaire, and Curaçao) islands, Curaçao also held the promise of good hiking and non-beach activities.

-But almost immediately after arriving I was disappointed.
+But almost immediately after arriving, I was disappointed.

 What they don’t show in the brochures is the oil refinery on the edge of town.
-You know this beautiful, multi-colored, waterfront photo that shows off the view Curacao is famous for:
+You know this beautiful, multicolored, waterfront photo that shows off the view Curaçao is famous for?

 Well, right near there is a not-so-wonderful oil refinery blowing black smoke into the air — and it’s very visible from town.